Kiragroh/DICOM-RT-Station/README.md

 ```

 3. **Configure settings.ini**:
-- make sure that the paths in settings.ini can potential exist on your system (e.g. D:\received_plans the folder will be created for you but D:\ has to exist)
+- Ensure that all paths specified in settings.ini are valid on your system.
+For example, the folder D:\received_plans will be created automatically if it doesn’t exist — but the drive D:\ itself must already exist.

 4. **Run the application**: